HCL-TECH-SOFTWARE/connections-ui-docs/main-areas/side-navigation/README.md

 Roles property names

 - `forbiddenRoles` - Only display the navigation entry if the user does not contain any of the supplied roles.
 This property is commonly used with the value of `external`, which would only show the menu entry for internal users.
-- `requiredRoles` -  Only display the navigation entry if the user contains all of the supplied roles.
+- `requiredRoles` -  Only display the navigation entry if the user has any of the supplied roles.
 For example, a required role of `global-moderator` is used to display the Moderation entry on systems where the Moderation application is enabled.

 Special role values